-Describing three kinds of pressure, Pate demonstrated them.
+Describing three kinds of pressure, Pate demonstrates them.

-With driving pressure, he said, it’s better to work the cow from the ear, rather than from tail.
+With driving pressure, he advises, it’s better to work the cow from the ear, rather than from tail.

 The second type of pressure is drawing pressure, like using a bucket of grain to move a cow.

-“I can use this behavior of the animal wanting to see me with her two eyes as well to draw her in, move her,” said Pate.
+“I can use this behavior of the animal wanting to see me with her two eyes as well to draw her in, move her,” says Pate.

-The third pressure Pate explained and demonstrated is maintaining pressure.
+The third pressure Pate explained and demonstrates is maintaining pressure.